safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

 **What is happening here?**

 * `required_version` is your Terraform version validation.
 That ensures your terraform code syntax matches with the installed Terraform version.
-You can your terraform version with `terraform -v`.
+You can check your terraform version with `terraform -v`.
-* `required_providers`.`source` is the name of NewRelic providers.
+* `required_providers.source` is the name of NewRelic providers.
 That brings the new relic provider into terraform to interact with the new relic.
-* `required_providers`.`version` ensures the new relic provider version that you wish to use.
+* `required_providers.version` ensures the new relic provider version that you wish to use.

 ## Configure New Relic Provider